lijikun/orca-linux-deployment/README.md

         orca_ser test1-1proc.orca test2-2procs.orca
         orca_par test1-1proc.orca test2-2procs.orca

 7. Now you are ready to go.
-Just remember to source `orcainit[4|5|6]` again each time you start a new shell.
+Just remember to source `orcainit6` each time you start a new shell.

 8. Note that I made two helper functions `orca_ser` and `orca_par` to run multiple jobs in series or in parallel: